d2l-ai/d2l-en/chapter_convolutional-neural-networks/lenet.md

 Now that we have implemented the model, we might as well run some experiments to see what we can accomplish with the LeNet model.
-While it might serve nostalgia to train LeNet on the original MNIST dataset, that dataset has become too easy, with MLPs getting over 98% accuracy, so it would be hard to see the benefits of convolutional networks.
+We will use Fashion-MNIST as our dataset.
-Thus we will stick with Fashion-MNIST as our dataset because while it has the same shape ($28\times28$ images), this dataset is notably more challenging.
+It is more challenging than the original MNIST dataset while it has the same shape ($28\times28$ images).

 ```{.python .input}
 batch_size = 256